DeBestTrap/Computational-Creativity/HW2_GANs_and_Diffusion/README.md

 # TODOs
 - This file lmao
-- Add previews and model checkpoints for DCGAN (Similar to how the diffusion model does it).
+- Add previews for DCGAN (Similar to how the diffusion model does it).